gravitational/gravity/docs/6.x/pack.md

   catalog:
     disabled: false

-# This section specifies the cluster lifecycle hooks, i.e. the ability to execute
+# This section specifies the Cluster lifecycle hooks, i.e. the ability to execute
 # custom code in response to lifecycle events.
 #
 # Every hook is a name of a Kubernetes job.